1068173/Graph-Representation-Learning/README.md

 Candidate Number: 1068173

 ### Running
-This Jupyter Notebook can be diectly run in the Colab
+This Jupyter Notebook can be directly run in the Colab

 ### Content
 - Install and Import